 Whites are treated as second-class citizens in the countries and institutions founded by their ancestors.
 They’re more likely to be victims of crimes by non-whites, and white men are more likely to be shot by police than black men (yes, the claims of Black Lives Matter are completely false).
 Whites pay a higher share of taxes than non-whites but collect fewer welfare benefits, while being discriminated against due to affirmative action.
 Yet if whites mention any of this, it’s not called racism like for any other group; it’s denounced as “white fragility.”

-As much as I wish identity politics weren’t necessary for anyone, we must be pragmatic.
+Though it would be nice if identity politics weren’t necessary for anyone, we must be pragmatic.
 As long as the Left continues to push for the specific interests of blacks, Hispanics, and Muslims—which doesn’t seem likely any time soon—whites are learning they have no logical choice but to do the same.
 As Wikipedia tells us, “identity politics” is also called “identitarian politics,” and the European and American identitarian movements may offer a way for whites to advocate for themselves in a non-racist way.